-The 21st century is frequently called the “Asian century” as the political and economic focus shifts to the Asian-Pacific Region.
+The 21st century is frequently projected to be the “Asian century” as political and economic clout is shifting towards the Asian-Pacific Region.

-East and South-East Asia rank among the most dynamic regions in terms of their economic development.
-Most of the countries in the region, above all China, are experiencing considerable economic growth.
+East and Southeast Asia rank among the most dynamic regions in terms of economic development.
+Most countries in the region are experiencing considerable economic growth.
 Several Asian countries have emerged even stronger from the economic and financial crisis.
-Alongside Japan, China in particular has developed into a regional hub and a global player.
-India has extended its dominant economic role in South Asia.
+Alongside Japan, China, in particular, has developed into a regional hub and a global player.
+China’s Silk Road Initiative “One Belt – One Road” (OBOR) encourages connectivity in the region and beyond.
+China further initiated the establishment of the Asia Infrastructure Investment Bank (AIIB) which became operational in 2016.
+Austria is a founding member of the AIIB.
+In South Asia India has extended its dominant economic role.

-The further development of the ASEAN integration process is a central issue in South Asia.
-Much attention is paid to the plans for establishing an East Asian Community.
-Economic links and integration within ASEAN, but also between ASEAN and China, Japan and South Korea, are constantly increasing.
+The further development of the ASEAN (Association of South East Asian Nations) integration process is a central issue in Southeast Asia.
+Economic ties and integration within ASEAN and between ASEAN and China, Japan and South Korea, are gradually increasing.

-Demographically Asia becomes more important: Approximately 60% of the world population lives in Asia, mostly in China and India.
-Many of the world’s biggest cities and metropolitan areas are situated in Asia, for example Tokyo, Delhi, Shanghai, Mumbai, Dhaka and Beijing.
+In terms of demography Asia becomes more important globally: Approximately 60% of the world population lives in Asia, mostly in China and India.
+Many of the world’s biggest cities and metropolitan areas are situated in Asia, for example Tokyo, Delhi, Mumbai, Karachi, Seoul, Shanghai, Beijing and Jakarta.

 The region continues to be an area of numerous political crises and unresolved ethnic and social conflicts.
-Against this background efforts aimed at intensifying political cooperation in the region are of substantial importance.
+Therefore, intensifying political cooperation in the region is of substantial importance.